torres2235/CS172_FinalProject/README.md

 An example of the crawler in action:
 ![image](https://user-images.githubusercontent.com/43655330/121762651-337f3780-caec-11eb-8ec1-c2e1ed02b50a.png)
 ##### Part 2: Indexer
 The indexer takes all the JSON files that the crawler has collected and uses Elasticsearch to index.
-Since the requests library is able to provide commands equivalent to the curl commands used from the terminal, we are able to post the index to the local server.
+Since the requests library is able to provide commands equivalent to the curl commands used in Linux, we are able to post the index to the local server.

 ##### Part 3: Extension
 ###### Search